schneems/non-developers-on-rails/source/02-intro-app.md

 ## Prequel

-If you didn't already follow the instructions in the previous section to generate a rails app named `my_bank_app` do so now.
+If you didn't already follow the instructions in the previous section to generate a rails app named `my_bank_app`, do so now.
 We'll wait.
 You should also be in that directory:

 ```
 :::>- $ rails _5.1.6_ new my_bank_app